 People should be evaluated on their merits and experience rather than a piece of paper because many workers with college degrees are not qualified (and may have spent 4 years studying the most useless degrees).
-Unfortunately, Zirtual uses this method of rejecting potential employees.
+Unfortunately, the company uses this method of rejecting potential Zirtual employees.
 If you have years of work experience, it shouldn't matter to Zirtual just because you didn't get a piece of paper from a college.

 If you're looking for ways to make money without a college degree, check out our guide here.

 Outsourced services have developed into a multibillion-dollar business that shows no signs of slowing down anytime soon.
 There are loads of companies that simplify the hiring of outsourced specialists.
 We mentioned some excellent Zirtual alternatives at the beginning of this review, now let’s go into more detail.